-By the end of the nineteenth century, Africa was partitioned by new political boundaries.
-It was paralleled by economic partition.
-The relationship between the two is mostly studied in key turning points such as the shift from the slave trade to free trade or the failure of chartered companies in the scramble for Africa.
-The history of the rise and fall of the chartered company as told by international lawyers of this era is a history with a clear stance: against the chartered company.
+By the end of the nineteenth century, Africa was partitioned by new political boundaries, which was mirrored by economic partition.
+The relationship between the two is mostly studied in key turning points, such as the shift from the slave trade to free trade or the failure of chartered companies in the scramble for Africa.
+The history of the rise and fall of the chartered company as told by legal scholars of this era is a history with a clear position: against the chartered company.
 It is also a history with a markedly positive trajectory toward a normative divide between politics (the sovereign) and the market (the corporation).
 While charters were dissolved and thus can be said to have failed, private business corporations continued to flourish without their charters in the forthcoming decades.
-The shift from chartered to private business corporations was not a transition from informal empire (through the chartered company) to formal empire (governmental colonial rule), but rather a transition to an informal and flexible alliance between governments and private corporations.
+The shift from chartered to private business corporations was not a transition from informal empire (through the chartered company) to formal empire (governmental colonial rule), but, rather, a transition to an informal and flexible alliance between governments and private corporations.

-As the nineteenth century ended, governments were using the mechanism of the inter-sovereign treaty more frequently to divide territorial control and coordinate trade in Africa.
-Imperial governments’ introduction of an extensive network of inter-imperial treaties facilitated the allocation of cost away from commercial agents to imperial governments.
-Concession agreements between imperial governments and companies were used to endow land and resources to the post-chartered companies and other economic agents.
-The recognition of inter-imperial treaties as valid sources of international law, combined with the nonrecognition of concession agreements with indigenous communities and companies, constituted a legal space that frequently leveraged commercial interests.
-This legal space emerged from the real-life, flesh-and-blood concerns of interest groups operating in Britain and in Africa.
-Such groups pressured the British government to assume control over the territories previously controlled by the chartered companies and coordinate trade relations to avoid continuing clashes between competing commercial and political actors.
+As the nineteenth century came to a close, governments were using the mechanism of the inter-sovereign treaty more frequently to divide territorial control and coordinate trade in Africa.
+Imperial governments’ introduction of an extensive network of inter-imperial treaties facilitated the allocation of cost away from commercial agents and to imperial governments.
+Concession agreements between imperial governments and companies were used to grant land and resources to the post-chartered companies and other economic agents.
+The recognition of inter-imperial treaties as valid sources of international law, combined with the nonrecognition of concession agreements with indigenous communities and companies, created a legal space that frequently favored commercial interests.
+This legal space emerged from the real-life, practical concerns of interest groups operating in Britain and in Africa.
+These groups pressured the British government to assume control over the territories previously controlled by the chartered companies and coordinate trade relations to avoid continuing clashes between competing commercial and political actors.

 V. The Positivist Turn in Corporate Responsibility and the Separate Spheres Presumption

-The international law of the post-chartered era not only leveraged the commercial interests of business corporations: it further contributed to the insulation of corporations from legal scrutiny when they operated in colonial settings.
-Once the charters of these companies were revoked, they were legally conceived as private corporations.
+The international law of the post-chartered era not only leveraged the commercial interests of business corporations; it also further contributed to the insulation of corporations from legal scrutiny when they operated in colonial settings.
+Once the charters of these companies were revoked, they were legally considered as private corporations.
 As the last vestiges of the chartered corporation disappeared, corporations, as such, would no longer be subjects of international legal scrutiny.
 The classic public–private distinction situated corporations on the private side of that divide.
-The fact that, at this point (the 1880s onward), corporations could be freely incorporated made this transition from chartered to private companies relatively easy, with little or no negative impact on the businesses or the businessmen involved.
+The fact that at this point (the 1880s onward), corporations could be freely incorporated made this transition from chartered to private companies relatively easy, with little or no negative impact on the businesses or the businessmen involved.

 In an interstate legal order, concerns over corporate involvement in dubious practices translated to positivist concerns over the obligation of the state to regulate such practices.
-But the demand that powerful imperial governments assume control over their territories didn’t result in an attempt to regulate the conduct of corporations.
+But the demand that powerful imperial governments assume control over their territories did not result in an attempt to regulate the conduct of corporations.
 Almost to the contrary, historical accounts of this period in the African context document how the close collaboration between colonial officials and African authorities “formed a patriarchal alliance to bolster their respective power and control over younger men, women and children.”